OffchainLabs/arbitrum-classic/docs/Solidity_Support.md

 Although Arbitrum supports Solidity code, there are differences in the effects of a few operations, including language features that don't make much sense in the Layer 2 context.

-- `tx.gasprice` returns the user’s ArbGas price bid
+- `tx.gasprice` returns the user’s ArbGas price paid (same as the current basefee)
 - `blockhash(x)` returns Arbitrum blockhash of a specific L1 block x if `block.number - 255 <= x <= block.number`, else returns zero.
 Arbitrum blockhash is a value deterministically generated from the L1 block number and state of the inbox.
 - `block.coinbase` returns zero
 - `block.difficulty` returns the constant 2500000000000000